JonnaTeinonen/MastersThesis/README.md

 2. simulation_code_main.Rmd

 The file includes the code for generating the population and the functions to generate the data for all the conditions using the MI methods.
-In order for the simulation functions to work, supportice functions from the R scripts "simulation_fun.R", "MI_methods.R", "pseudoR2.R" and "Other_fun.R" are neede.
+In order for the simulation functions to work, supportive functions from the R scripts "simulation_fun.R", "MI_methods.R", "pseudoR2.R" and "Other_fun.R" are needed.

 3. simulation_fun.R

 The script includes the main functions for the simulation (called in the file "simulation_code_main.Rmd") that are run in parallel when simulating the data by using the MI methods.
-In addition, the script includes functions to compute the the pooled parameters for each MI method.
+In addition, the script includes functions to compute the pooled parameters for each MI method.

 4. MI_methods.R

-The file incldues the main code for all the robust MI methods.
+The file includes the main code for all the robust MI methods.

 5. pseudoR2.R

-The script incldues the supportive functinos to ocmpute four types of pseudo R2s that are needed for the method MRIC R2.
+The script incldues the supportive functions to compute four types of pseudo R2s that are needed for the method MRIC R2.

 6. Other_fun.R

-The file includes the following supportive functions that are needed for the simulation: a function to calcualte Akaike weights (needed for method MRIC AIC) a function to calcualte the Homser Lemeshow chi-square statistic (needed for MRIC HL}), a function to calculate the Euclidean distance between two units and a function to compute the pooled parameters (for any method if we have the imputed datasets).
+The file includes the following supportive functions that are needed for the simulation: a function to calculate Akaike weights (needed for method MRIC AIC) a function to calculate the Hosmer Lemeshow chi-square test statistic (needed for MRIC HL), a function to calculate the Euclidean distance between two units and a function to compute the pooled parameters (for any method if we have the imputed dataset(s)).

 7. Results.Rmd

-The file includes the code for the statistical analyses (compute average estimated proportion etc.) and to obtain the figures that were used in the master thesis.
+The file includes the code for the statistical analyses (to compute average estimated proportion etc.) and to obtain the figures that were used in the master thesis.